-If you’d like some silver-grey in the mix, Dichondra argentea, or silver nickel vine, is a brilliant perennial trailing foliage plant.
+If you’d like some silver-grey in the mix, Dichondra argentea, or silver nickel vine, is a brilliant perennial trailing foliage plant (take a look at my guide to annual vs. perennial plants if you’re not sure what perennials are).
 The unusually shaped leaves will complement shades of pink and purple, and work beautifully in white plant arrangements too.

 Trailing sedums (trailing succulents)

 Love your succulents?
 Go for a trailing variety of sedum such as ‘Redhead’, “Bluebubbles” or “Moss sedum’ in your containers.
 These hanging succulent plants provide foliage at soil level, and will happily creep over the edges of a pot too.